DUNE/computing-basics-larsoft/_episodes/04-intro-art-larsoft.md

 3. Input file interface -- allows ganging together input files
 4. Schedules module execution
 5. Defines a standard way to store data products in *art*-formatted ROOT files
-6. Defines a format for associations between data products (for example, tracks have hits, and associations between  tracks and hits can be made via art's association mechanism.
+6. Defines a format for associations between data products (for example, tracks have hits, and associations between  tracks and hits can be made via art's association mechanism).
 7. Provides a uniform job configuration interface
 8. Stores job configuration information in *art*-formatted root files.
 9. Output file control -- lets you define output filenames based on parts of the input filename.